-NACN USA-Loyola University Chicago College of Nursing co sponsored conference June 23-26, 2016 at Loyola University Chicago.
+NACN U.S.A.-Loyola University Chicago College of Nursing co sponsored conference June 23-26, 2016 at Loyola University Chicago.
 Family Nursing through the Lifespan; A Catholic Perspective.
-Deadline for Submission of Abstracts, December 1, 2015.
+Deadline for Submission of Abstracts, February 1, 2016.
 Call-for-Abstracts-2016 »

 Where Nursing, Ministry, and Catholic Mission Meet.

 The National Association of Catholic Nurses, U.S.A gives nurses of different backgrounds, but with the same Roman Catholic values, the opportunity to promote moral principles within the Catholic context in nursing and stimulate desire for professional development.
 This approach to Roman Catholic doctrine focuses on: *educational programs, *spiritual nourishment, *patient advocacy & *integration of faith and health.